Mombasa is the second-largest city in Kenya and a business ideas den in its own right.

 23. Start Selling phones and computers.

-Another fast growing business in Kenya is the mobile and computer sales business.
+Another fast-growing business in Kenya is the mobile and computer sales business.

-Almost everyone want the best mobile phone.
+Almost everyone wants the best mobile phone.

 Even you reading this blog, you want the best phone, don’t you?